 It is important to note that the updated MIR form becomes mandatory in January 2020.

-This additional guidance also refers to the ‘Device Specific Vigilance Guidance’ (available on the EU Commission website) which provide additional information to Manufacturers that can assist them to identify incidents and complaints associated with specific medical devices, and help determine if a type of incident is reportable to the Competent Authority.
+This additional guidance also refers to the ‘Device Specific Vigilance Guidance’ (available on the EU Commission website) which provide additional information to Manufacturers that can assist them to identify incidents and complaints associated with specific medical devices and help determine if a type of incident is reportable to the Competent Authority.

-Other items included in the additional guidance document are:
+What is in the additional guidance document?:

 - Updates to the definitions of FSCA’s and FSN’S;

-- Clarification on section regarding FSCA’s – i.e. for instances where a device is introduced into a new market after the implementation of an FSN, there is now a recommendation to review whether the risk cited in an FSN remains relevant.
-This section also recommends that the manufacturer should only exclude a country from FSN distribution, if they a robust and objective rationale for its exclusion
+- Clarification on the section regarding FSCA’s – i.e. for instances where a device is introduced into a new market after the implementation of an FSN, there is now a recommendation to review whether the risk cited in an FSN remains relevant.
+This section also recommends that the manufacturer should only exclude a country from FSN distribution if they a robust and objective rationale for its exclusion

-- References to availability of the following on the EU Commission website – FSCA template, FSN template, Customer reply and distributor reply form.
+- References to availability of the following on the EU Commission website – FSCA template, FSN template, Customer reply, and distributor reply form.